Administrator documentation (FREE SELF)

-- Default labels: Create labels that will be automatically added to every new project.
+- Default labels: Create labels that are automatically added to every new project.

 - Restrict the use of public or internal projects: Restrict the use of visibility levels for users when they create a project or a snippet.

-- Packages: Enable GitLab to act as a Maven repository or NPM registry.
-[PREMIUM ONLY]
+- Package Registry: Enable GitLab to act as a registry for packages.

 - Repository storage paths: Manage the paths used to store repositories.

-- GitLab CI/CD admin settings: Enable or disable Auto DevOps site-wide and define the artifacts' max size and expiration time.
+- GitLab CI/CD administration settings: Enable or disable Auto DevOps site-wide and define the artifacts' max size and expiration time.

 - Job artifacts: Enable, disable, and configure job artifacts (a set of files and directories which are outputted by a job when it completes successfully).

-- Shared Runners pipelines quota: Limit the usage of pipeline minutes for Shared Runners.
-[STARTER ONLY]
+- Shared runners quota of CI/CD minutes: Limit the usage of CI/CD minutes for shared runners.

-- Enable/disable Auto DevOps: Enable or disable Auto DevOps for your instance.
+- Enable or disable Auto DevOps: Enable or disable Auto DevOps for your instance.